-The flexibility that modern companies are affording employees to maximise productivity, significantly increases the risk of IP theft, identity theft, information theft and information sabotage.
+The flexibility that modern companies are affording employees to maximize productivity, significantly increases the risk of IP theft, identity theft, information theft and information sabotage.
 This entails additional risks for the information that they store across their systems, which is one of their most important assets.
-While databases provide authentication and authorisation to control access to the information within via APIs, the responsibility to protect actual physical files containing the data is often left to another department or even distributed across multiple teams.
+While databases provide authentication and authorization to control access to the information within via APIs, the responsibility to protect actual physical files containing the data is often left to another department or even distributed across multiple teams.

 It is prudent for database teams to take some ownership for securing physical database files.
 Encryption of information on disk is a worthwhile consideration to improve security.

-FUJITSU Enterprise Postgres provides Transparent Data Encryption, which supports not only the encryption of the files containing relations, but also logs, backups, and data exports.
+Fujitsu Enterprise Postgres provides Transparent Data Encryption, which supports not only the encryption of the files containing relations, but also logs, backups, and data exports.
 The method is so named because encryption/decryption of data written to and read from disk is transparent to the user.